 And now, to my favorite subject: health and wellness.

-Is protein good for you this week or bad?
+So, is protein good for you this week or bad?
 How much fiber?
 Or fats?
 Wait—healthy fats don't make you fat?
 What about artificial sugar?
 Oh no, I wasn’t 100% healthy this week—will I die?!
 I need self-care, so that means… no care for anyone else!
 (Cue the overused “put your own oxygen mask on first” analogy.)

 Okay, deep breath! (ha)!